Top ten mistakes people make when being investigated, arrested, or charged with an offence:

 1. Making decisions without the guidance and advice of counsel.

 This list, and our website, can assist with general legal information and get you started.
 What you really need is the expert advice specific to your situation.
-Every criminal law case we deal with at Mulligan Tam Pearson is different, with different facts, police, witnesses and clients.
+Every criminal law case we deal with is different, with different facts, police, witnesses and clients.
 Our years of experience allow us to carefully analyze your needs, then come up with strategies and tactics to maximize your defence.
-We are criminal defence lawyers in Victoria, BC, but handle cases in other parts of the province and country.
+We are criminal defence lawyers in Victoria, but handle cases in other parts of the province and country.

 2. Speaking to police without the benefit of all the facts.